-BlackBerry Q5 packs 3.1-inch display and physical keyboard, hitting 'selected markets' starting in JulyAlex Wagner - Deputy Managing Editor, News Desk
+BlackBerry Q5 packs 3.1-inch display and physical keyboard, hitting 'selected markets' starting in JulyAlex Wagner - Editorial Director of News and Content

 Today BlackBerry CEO Thorsten Heins kicked off the BlackBerry Live conference with a keynote speech, and the executive made a few big announcements to help kick off the show.
 First up we've got the BlackBerry Q5, which follows the Q10 as the second BlackBerry 10-powered smartphone to feature a physical QWERTY keyboard.
 Along with its hardware 'board, the Q5 offers what BlackBerry calls a "stunning youthful design" that includes white, black, red and pink color options.